 The distinctive and multifaceted programme at the EKA Gallery is predominantly created by university students, departments and alumni.
 Term projects and final theses, group and solo exhibitions provide an overview of the specialities at the academy, the level of teaching and intellectual currents.
 Each year, a part of the TASE exhibition of final theses takes place in the gallery and twice a year, spring and winter, assessments of students in the Faculty of Fine Arts are on display at the “Assessment Marathon” exhibition.
 One of the goals of the gallery is to use the gallery environment as a part of the academic process, a place for exhibiting and experimenting, and to give students the possibility of perceiving their latest works in a professional environment.
 Often it’s here that young artists get their first experience displaying works to a larger audience in a gallery venue.
 To bring freshness to the general programme, we also host foreign projects and curator exhibitions.
 In addition to exhibitions, EKA Gallery also hosts performance art, artist talks, concerts and other events.

-The open call takes place once a year in spring.
+The open call takes place once a year in September.
 Applications are reviewed by the jury.